-Consequently, the Group files patent applications in its main markets in order to protect new chemical compounds, new high technical performance materials, new synthesis processes for major industrial products and new product applications.
+Consequently, Arkema files patent applications in its main markets in order to protect new chemical compounds, new high technical performance materials, new synthesis processes for major industrial products and new product applications.

 The number of patents granted and the number of patent applications filed annually are good indicators of how much a company invests in R&D, and how promising the results are.
-In 2016, the Group filed 196 priority patent applications.
-At 31 December 2016, it held 7,678 patents and had 5,031 patent applications pending (1).
+In 2017, Arkema filed 239 priority patent applications.
+At 31 December 2017, it held 8,711 patents and had 5,461 patent applications pending (1).
 The high ratio of pending patent applications to patents filed per year is due to the lengthy examination process.

-Patent protection in countries where the Group seeks it is typically granted for the maximum legal duration of twenty years, calculated from the application date.
+Patent protection in countries where Arkema seeks it is typically granted for the maximum legal duration of twenty years, calculated from the application date.
 The level of protection varies from one country to another, depending on the patent type and scope.
-The Group seeks patent protection in many countries and regions, primarily in Europe, China, Japan, South Korea, North America, India and South America.
+Arkema seeks patent protection in many countries and regions, primarily in Europe, China, Japan, South Korea, North America, India and South America.

-To actively protect its markets, the Group monitors competitors and takes legal action against any third-party infringements of its patents.
+Arkema actively protects its markets.
+To this end, it monitors competitors and takes action against any third-party infringements of its patents.
 The Group also challenges third-party patents that are granted without justification and takes legal action to have them declared null and void.